 2. Gather local support for your request

-Gather support from your Councillor and, where appropriate, Parish or Town Council, as their support is often key in proposals being considered.
+If one of the categories above applies to your position you will need to gather support from your Councillor and, where appropriate, Parish or Town Council, as their support is often key in proposals being considered.

-This includes any additional information that might be relevant (such as photos, petitions, statement).
+Please complete the application form with as much detail as possible and include any additional information that might be relevant (such as photos, petitions, statement).